UberEther/jwt/README.md

 This library provides a class for generating, parsing, and validating JWT tokens.
 It uses [uberether-jwk](https://github.com/UberEther/jwk.git) for key management - that library provides options for loading local keys and/or loading them from URLs with periodic refreshes.

 Asynchronous methods are based on [Bluebird](https://github.com/petkaantonov/bluebird) promises.
+If you require callbacks, you can use the [Bluebird nodeify method](https://github.com/petkaantonov/bluebird/blob/master/API.md#nodeifyfunction-callback--object-options---promise).
+For example: ```foo.somethingTharReturnsPromise().nodeify(callback);```

 # EXAMPLES: